Guidelines for submission to

 4. A nonrefundable handling fee of $20 is required for each manuscript submitted.
 Submissions are not complete until this fee has been sent using any major credit card via our secure online service.
 (There is an additional small electronic payment processing fee.)

-5. Submissions must be electronically dated online by the deadline of January 31 annually.
+5. Submissions open September 1 and must be electronically dated online by the deadline of December 31 annually.

-The winner will be announced as soon as possible, usually early in the new year.
+The winner will be announced as soon as possible.

 * * *